elastic/kibana/rfcs/text/0016_buildkite.md

 # Buildkite - Detailed design

 For the alternative system in this RFC, we are recommending Buildkite.
-The UI, API, and documentation have been a joy to work with, they provide most of our desired features and functionality, the team is responsive and knowledgable, and the pricing model does not encourage bad practices to lower cost.
+The UI, API, and documentation have been a joy to work with, they provide most of our desired features and functionality, the team is responsive and knowledgeable, and the pricing model does not encourage bad practices to lower cost.

 ## Overview